 The importation of 462 live puppies and 38 dead puppies from Ukraine got the attention and outrage of the Canadian public in June of this year.
 When a cargo ship capsized in the Black Sea last year drowning over 14,000 sheep onboard, the world also noticed.

 As this massive global industry operates hidden from the public eye, the horrors of live animal export typically come to light only when a tragedy occurs.
 Canadians need to push for an end to live exports not only to prevent tragedies like these, but to stop this daily tragedy from even occurring.
 This cruel trade needs to be exposed for what it is: unnecessary, prolonged, and callous animal cruelty.
 An average of over 60,000 animals are exported out of Canada every day.
 That number needs to be zero.
 No animal deserves this.

 In the middle of a zoonotic disease pandemic, we also have an existential self-interest in ending this trade out of the serious risk it poses for disease transmission and in moving deadly pathogens across international borders.

-Download, save, and share the images we’ve created on this page so that Canadians can be made aware of this cruel secret.
 The following images show how many animals of each species were exported in 2019, and which countries they were exported to.